 Patients are asked to use a calendar to track their migraine headaches for an entire month after each injection, including data about frequency, severity, location, and duration of migraines.
 This information helps Dr. Rose further diagnose the patient’s condition to determine whether surgery is appropriate.

-Patients who experience significant temporary reduction in migraine frequency and severity with BOTOX injections may be excellent candidates for surgery as a long-term solution.
+Patients who experience a significant temporary reduction in migraine frequency and severity with BOTOX injections may be excellent candidates for surgery as a long-term solution.
 For others, it may be more appropriate to continue with BOTOX treatments.